 Living a ‘world-changing’ idea

-Living an active, responsible, and sustainable life with as little climate impact as possible is essential to more and more city dwellers.
+Living an active and responsible life with as little climate impact as possible is essential to more and more city dwellers.
 Upcycle Studios is a unique answer to this desire as more than two third is constructed from upcycled and recycled materials such as residual concrete from the construction of the Copenhagen Metro.
 The extreme approach to upcycling in this project made it feature on an acclaimed list of ‘world-changing ideas’.

-With Upcycle Studios, NREP and partner AG Gruppen is offering solutions to a growing trend in modern city life, where people are looking for a combined housing and office space that blends naturally into the surroundings and supports a sustainable lifestyle.
+With Upcycle Studios, Nrep and partner AG Gruppen is offering solutions to a growing trend in city life, where people are looking for a combined housing and office space that blends naturally into the surroundings and supports a modern lifestyle.
 The row houses offer the possibility to set up at workplace or even a small business at home giving the residents the possibility of a flexible lifestyle where work and free time blends naturally together.

 Reducing CO2 emissions

-NREP has worked with the architects from Lendager to explore the potential of using upcycled materials in the construction phase.
-The results show a clear upside both when it comes to sustainability as well as economically for the owner, the user, and society.
+Nrep has worked with the architects from Lendager to explore the potential of using upcycled materials in the construction phase.
+The results show a clear upside both when it comes to environmental as well as financial benefits for the owner, the user, and society.

 We have conducted a full life cycle analysis (LCA) and life cycle costings of the buildings which concludes that upcycling provides a great alternative to ordinary construction materials if we can find a way to scale.